sajaddarabi/TAPER-EHR/README.md

 For example, download the [Biobert-Base v1.1](https://github.com/naver/biobert-pretrained)

-Once you've downloaded the model to convert into pytorch run the following from ./model/bert_things/pytorch_pretrained_bert/ folder
+Once you've downloaded the model, to convert it into pytorch run the following command from ./model/bert_things/pytorch_pretrained_bert/ folder

 ```
 python convert_to_pytorch.py --path <path-to-biobert-folder>/biobert_model.ckpt --config <path-to-biobert-folder>/bert_config.json --save <path-to-save-converted-model>
 ```

-Once the pretrained model has been converted we can load it into our bert models in pytorch.
+Once the pretrained model has been converted, we can load it into our bert model in pytorch.

 ## Running the experiments